Frank Fenton (writer): Novelist

 Fenton's second novel, titled What Way My Journey Lies, arrived in late April, 1946 to similar acclaim.
 It's the story of a war-weary WWII veteran returning home to a life filled with changing worldviews and difficult choices.
 Again, The Los Angeles Times:

-“Fenton has a deft facility in that most difficult of all the novel’s techniques—the overlaying, underlying and intertwining of the many moods that go to make up life…The dialogue is marvelous, more right than Parker or Hemingway and more human.”
+Fenton has a deft facility in that most difficult of all the novel's techniques—the overlaying, underlying and intertwining of the many moods that go to make up life...The dialogue is marvelous, more right than Parker or Hemingway and more human.

-More recently, historian Kevin Starr used Fenton's “tightly written, highly philosophical second novel” as a good example of the challenges faced by returning WWII veterans in Embattled Dreams, the sixth volume in his Americans and the California Dream series.
+More recently, historian Kevin Starr used Fenton's "tightly written, highly philosophical second novel" as a good example of the challenges faced by returning WWII veterans in Embattled Dreams, the sixth volume in his Americans and the California Dream series.

 But despite the positive reaction to his work, Fenton didn't write another novel, returning instead to the frustrating but lucrative world of screenwriting.
-The remainder of his print work may be summed up as follows: one short story in each of two early ‘50s science fiction anthologies, two magazine articles and an introduction to a quiz book.
+The remainder of his print work constituted one short story in each of two early '50s science fiction anthologies, two magazine articles and an introduction to a quiz book.